rodrigolitzius/GravitationalSimulation/README.md

 # Gravitational Simulation
 A simple SDL2 project to simulate Newtonian gravity.
 You can add as many bodies in the simulation as you like.

 Please understand that, for now, this is just a WIP project.
-The only thing that actually works is the gravity.

 # How to play
 Currently, you have to edit the source code to add bodies to the simulation.
 You only have to add more structs to a struct array and it's done.
 I'll implement an easier way to do this in the future, though.